 From Web FTP to Notifications & Naming Files

-Put it all together and you have file sharing made for the way you do business.
+Put everything we’ve talked about together and you have file sharing made for the way you do business.

 Use a simple file naming format to create unique names and find files faster.